hiattp/blog/_posts/2015-01-09-top-3-mistakes-youll-make-with-remote-developers.markdown

 the challenges of work at a distance to make a point.
 But the next time you find yourself wondering if that $15/hour developer in Pakistan is going to put out work like the $150/hour senior developer in California, here's your answer: He won't.
-(And the $100/hour Pakistani engineer down the street may well beat out both.)
+(While the $100/hour engineer in Islamabad may well beat out both.)

 ### Mistake #2: Underestimating Communication Barriers